Lusk, County Dublin

 Lusk is a town in County Dublin, Ireland.
 Sometimes described as a village, Lusk is located about 20 km north of Dublin city centre.
 Lusk is in a townland and civil parish of the same name, in the barony of Balrothery East.
 As of the 2022 census, Lusk had a population of 8,806.
+It is in the Fingal local government area.

 Toponymy

 The name "Lusk" is said to date back to Saint MacCullin, who founded a church there c.
 450. Oral tradition suggests MacCullin may have either lived in or been buried in a cave and that the name "Lusk" derives from an old Irish word Lusca meaning 'cave' or 'underground chamber'.
 MacCullin died in c.
 497 and his feast day was 6 September.
 The area was known as Bregia in pre-Christian times and was said to have been the birthplace of Cú Chulainn's wife, Emer in Irish mythology.

 History

 The settlement of Lusk has been associated with St. MacCullin since c.
 AD 450.
 The place also had associations with St. Maur, who nowadays connects with Rush (RosEo).
 The ruins of St. Maur's original church, or more likely its later replacement, are at the top of Whitestown hill, firmly in the parish of Rush.
 Lusk was plundered and burned several times in the 8th and 9th centuries by marauding Vikings, who eventually built a permanent settlement at Dubh Linn, now Dublin.

 Findings of cist burials during the Neolithic Era in Ireland continue to be rediscovered throughout modern times in Lusk.
 During the Irish Bronze Age, the concept of multiple human burials was commonly recognized throughout the Middle Ages.
 The metrical design of each individual cist, varies from county to county along different grave sites.
 The construction of each cist depended on what it contained whether it was cremated bodies or unburned skeletons.
 Along with partial bone remains, artifacts like flint arrowheads have been found, reflecting the prominence of hunting tools during the Irish Bronze Age.

 The only tangible remnant of the early Christian foundation at Lusk is the round tower.
 It is adjacent to a Norman square tower built against it in the 15th century.
 This building has three matching (smaller) towers at its corners.
 The square tower holds several medieval tombs including that of James Bermingham (1527) and the double-effigy tomb of Christopher Barnewall and his wife Marion Sherle (1589).
 The Church of Ireland church dates from 1847 by Joseph Welland and was designed in an Early English Gothic style.
 While standing on the right side of the castle looking up one of the bricks in the building has a stone image of St. Macullin's face.